ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Let's create a sample certification chain.
 Consult OpenSSL cookbook for certificate sign requests.

-Your task is to create root certificate, intermediate certificate and end-entity certificate.
+Your task is to create a root certificate, intermediate certificate and end-entity certificate.
-We will be using different key and key type for each certificate.
+We will be using different keys and key types for each certificate.
 This is only for testing purposes and you should use the best available algorithm in your real life scenario.

 Workflow is the following.
 Use keys from the previous task.

   1. Use Ed25519 key for creating the root certificate
   2. Use ECDSA key with `secp256r1` curve for the intermediate certificate and use previous root certificate as issuer
-  3. Finally use RSA key with at least 4096 bit key size for end-entity certificate.
+  3. Finally, use an RSA key with at least 4096 bit key size for the end-entity certificate.
 Use intermediate certificate as issuer.

-  Note, that end-entity certificate should not be able to sign other certificates!
+  Note that the end-entity certificate should not be able to sign other certificates!
 Some `openssl` extensions are required.

-  > Show commands and return certificates and as mark of completion of this part.
+  > Show commands and return certificates as mark of completion of this part.
 Certificates will be used later on.

 #### Task 2.2.2.
 Understanding and verifying certificate chains